drstearns/tutorials/src/https/index.md

 Note that these files are actually symbolic links to files in the `/etc/letsencrypt/archive` directory.
 This will matter when we start trying to read them using a Docker mapped volume.
 More details in the sections that follow.

 > **Pro Tip:** if you want to script the letsencrypt command, you can agree to the terms of service and supply your email address via command-line flags.
-Use the command: `sudo letsencrypt certonly --standalone -n --agree-tos --email your-email-address -d your-domain.com`, replacing `your-email-address` with your email address.
+Use this command, replacing `your-email-address` with your email address: `sudo letsencrypt certonly --standalone -n --agree-tos --email your-email-address -d your-domain.com`

 ## Supporting HTTPS in Go